How To Fix The Fatal Mistake That's Losing You Retail Customers

 I was in Des Moines recently and came across a store with “The Greatest Store In The Universe” emblazoned on the side of the building.
 I had to go in.

 Once inside, I discovered all kinds of cheeky, urban Made in Iowa merchandise such as greeting cards, notepads, and sweatshirts.
 You get it.
 The store had about a dozen shoppers, and you know what?
-While I was there, the crew was talking behind the counter, never venturing out to engage the shoppers with their great merchandise.
+While I was there, the crew talked behind the counter, never venturing out to engage the shoppers with their great merchandise.
 Too many left after just looking.

 These days, there are some pretty cool shops out there.
 Interesting and unique handmade or limited-production items you can’t find in a search online because there are no right words to put in the search box.